aleatory-science/deep-probprog-course/README.md

 ### TODOs
 * Develop and Solve new Exercises for Bayesian Regression
 * Find Dataset and Solve Exercises for Hidden Markov Models
-* Summarize the BDA exercise in a worksheet, with correct attribution.

 ### Part I - Introduction to Deep Probabilistic Programming